GM-11/f1-lane-detection/README.md

-# F1 Lane Keeping System
+# F1 Lane Detection System

 A project that detects lane markings in Formula 1 race footage using a custom U-Net deep learning model.
 The system processes video frames in real-time to identify lane boundaries and visualize them with overlay graphics.